Safety is what auditors and inspectors are looking for. Does your preventative maintenance program hold up under inspection?

 Maintenance Is the Only Place You Write the Rules, Then Get Audited on Them

-If a big customer walked through your yard before signing a contract and asked to see your equipment, you’d probably feel good about it.
+If a big customer walked your yard before signing a contract and asked to see your equipment, you’d probably feel good about it.
 Clean buses, everything running, nothing obviously wrong.
 That’s an easy walk.
 But if they followed it with, “Now show me your maintenance records,” that hits different.
-Now they’re not looking at the fleet as it is today.
+Now they’re not looking at what the fleet looks like today.
 They’re looking at how you actually run it.

 Most people don’t think about maintenance as compliance.
 They think about it as keeping equipment moving, keeping trips covered, keeping revenue coming in.
 That’s the real job.
 But whether you think about it or not, maintenance is one of the few areas where you’re setting the standard yourself.
 You decide what gets written up, what gets fixed now versus later, and what’s safe enough to go out.
 Then someone else shows up later and decides if they agree.

 Because it doesn’t stay in the shop.
-If that same issue is found during a roadside inspection, it can result in a violation.
+If that same issue gets picked up on a roadside inspection, it turns into a violation.
 Now it lives in your data.
 Now it’s something your insurance company can see the next time they evaluate your operation.
 It’s the same problem, but now it has a second cost that most fleets never connect back to the original decision.
 If you really want to understand how those decisions stack up over time, this breakdown of fleet maintenance costs shows where most fleets are missing the bigger picture.

 Safety is what auditors and inspectors are looking for.
 The question is whether the people inspecting your vehicles every day are looking for the same thing.